-In 2019, Douglas Shire Council developed the Resilient Coast Strategic Plan 2019-2029 (The Strategy) and committed to undertake actions to reduce the impacts of coastal hazards, such as erosion and coastal flooding, and activities in the coastal zone.
+In 2019, Douglas Shire Council developed the Resilient Coast Strategic Plan 2019-2029 (Strategy) and committed to undertake actions to reduce the impacts of coastal hazards, such as erosion and coastal flooding, and activities in the coastal zone.
 A priority outcome of the Strategy is to undertake dune protection, maintenance and monitoring.
-To help achieve this five (5) Foreshore Management Plans (Plans) have been developed for Wonga Beach, Newell Beach, Cooya Beach, 4 Mile Beach and Oak Beach.
+To help achieve this five (5) Foreshore Management Plans (The Plans) have been developed for Wonga Beach, Newell Beach, Cooya Beach, 4 Mile Beach and Oak Beach.
+The Plans have been workshopped with Councillors resulting in amendments to the management and maintenance of significant sites along the Four Mile Beach foreshore area.